Study Toolkit

 Assignment calculator for breaking down tasks

-This tool from Simon Fraser University in Canada lets you enter a written assignment or essay title and due date, and it breaks the task down and gives you deadlines for each stage.
-Link to the assignment calculator.
+Simon Fraser University in Canada offers a free tool that lets you enter a written assignment or essay title and due date, and it then breaks the task down and gives you deadlines for each stage.

 The stages it identifies are as follows,